-Typhoon batters Taiwan, barrels toward mainland China
+Typhoon batters Taiwan, barrels into mainland China

 Despite being a frequent target for powerful Pacific typhoons, Taiwan has a track record of limiting their deadly impact.
 But storms often turn deadlier as they move to the mainland.
 The flatter terrain -- prone to storm surges and inland flooding -- and higher population density often result in a great number of deaths or displacement of people.

-In July, Super Typhoon Nepartak hit in almost the same location as where Meranti is forecast to travel.
+In July, Super Typhoon Nepartak hit in almost the same location as where Meranti is traveling.
 Nepartak caused at least three deaths in Taiwan and cut power to more than 500,000 but became much deadlier as it moved to the mainland.

 Despite weakening to a tropical storm, Nepartak and its associated heavy rainfall of up to 10 inches killed more than 80 people.

-Meranti is expected to be much stronger when it hits the mainland, with winds around 130 mph (210 kilometers per hour), or the equivalent of a Category 4 hurricane in the Atlantic or Gulf of Mexico.
+Meranti is a much stronger storm than Nepartak was, meteorologists said.